 Farmersville ISD Opportunities:

-The Elementary School campus, located between Windom and Washington Streets just south of 7th street, has a large undeveloped field that could accommodate additional activities including volleyball, basketball, and gardens.
+The Elementary School campus has a large undeveloped field that could accommodate additional activities including volleyball, basketball, and gardens.
 In addition, the site could add trees for increased shade cover.

 Table 11E: Farmersville's Public Recreation Facility Inventory